xavierallem/esp8266-Edge-ML/README.md

 # Esp8266 Edge ML

-### This project is to bring machine leaning to embedded systems such as esp266 and contribute to edge ML.
+### This project is to bring machine learning to embedded systems such as esp266 and contribute to edge ML.
 The work is mostly complete with constraints in the test enivronment hence bugs maybe introduced.

 >First we have to install MicroPython in esp8266 board/NodeMcu